ultraio/metadata-tool/README.md

 -   webm
 -   json

+### Note for media files:

+All media files are copied and renamed to their hash value.
+For example, if you have a media file `/factory/sq.png`, it will be copied, and renamed to `/generated_media/<hash>.png`.

 ### Running the tool:

 Once the CSV files and all related images/media files are present in the folder, you can process the folder for JSON creation.